vrk-kpa/suomifi-ui-components/src/core/Form/Textarea/Textarea.md

 ### Hint text

-A hint text can be given to the component to provide a better explanation of the purpose and requirements of the input.
+A `hintText` can be given to the component to provide a better explanation of the purpose and requirements of the input.

 ```js
 import { Textarea } from 'suomifi-ui-components';